yahoo/maha/druid-lookups/README.md

 * Multi value lookups - Druid's default lookup extension only allows for a simple key/value pair.
 Our lookups allow you to have multiple columns for the value.
 At registration time, the spec defines the list of columns.
 At query time, the extractionFn definition provides which value column to render.
 * High cardinality support - Druid's default lookup extension provides both off-heap and on-heap implementations for simple key/value pair.
 We extend this by allowing multiple columns and using RocksDB for on SSD lookups with off-heap LRU for high cardinality use cases.
 * Lookup service for real-time tasks - Provides a built in lookup service which is used to query lookups on historicals at query time for real-time tasks.
 Otherwise, real-time tasks would have to keep local copy of all lookups and that can get costly if they are high cardinality.
+* Dynamic lookups - Adding and removing column from existing rocksdb based lookup is

 #### Assumptions:
 * You have some dimension dataset on HDFS in a readable format from a Java application(e.g. CSV, TSV, or some delimited format).